zhaobaoping/test/BUMO GO SDK guide.rst

        - ErrorDesc: error description. null means no error, otherwise there is an error

        - Result: returns the result.
-The class name of the result structur is **Service Name+Method Name+Result** .
+The class name of the result structure is **Service Name+Method Name+Result** .
 For example, the result class name of the ``Account.GetNonce()`` interface in Account Services is AccountGetNonceResult.

 ::